n1r7/compliance/motivation.md

 Figure 1: Prices globally are inflated 16 percent on average

 The economic impact of illegal economy is worsened because most profit from the illegal shadow economy is not taxed appropriately, resulting in reduced income for countries.

+[^1] Emerging from the shadows: the shadow economy to 2025.
+July 6, 2017.
+Association of Chartered Certified Accountants, available at www.accaglobal.com.
+[^2] Hiding in the Shadows: The Growth of the Underground Economy.
+March 2002.
+International Monetary Fund, available at www.imf.org.
+[^3] Defining and Estimating Underground and Informal Economies: The New Institutional Economics Approach.
+1990.
+Edgar L. Feige, University of Wisconsin-Madison, available at core.ac.uk.
+[^4] The Shadow Economy.
+2013.
+The Institute of Economic Affairs, available at iea.org.uk.